michaelemery/staticanalysis/checker/README.md

 extensions to the filename.

 **Example**
- _Alias.java_ has an annotated version named _Alias_CF.java_, to indicate that it includes annoations for _Checker Framework_.
+_InterProcedural.java_ has an annotated version named _InterProcedural_CF.java_, to indicate that it includes annotaions for _Checker Framework_.
 Not all programs require annotations for the tools to work, so they do not require additional versions.
 Included versions and their suffixes are indicated as follows;